ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 image here...

-Pretty basic component with a nice little custom `alert` tag, a familiar `type` attribute, and naturally supports nesting HTML inside.
-There are no dependencies here.
-Nothing to download, nothing to build.
-No magic, no hacks, nothing proprietary, no new idioms or special syntax, it's just HTML and CSS that every dev knows and every browser supports.
-It's really as if this was a standard element.
+Pretty basic component with a nice little custom `alert` tag, a familiar `type` attribute, and naturally supports nesting HTML.
+Please note that there are no dependencies here.
+There's nothing to download, no tools and nothing to build.
+No magic, no hacks, nothing proprietary, no new idioms or special syntax, nothing.
+And when it comes to building software, _nothing_ is better than something.

-It doesn't offer much though, so let’s see if we can support an icon:
+Our Alert doesn't offer much though, so let’s see if we can support an icon:
+_With an icon_
 ```html
 <alert type="success">
   <icon name="check"></icon>